 If you work in the public relations sector, you’ve definitely heard of the term “press release.”
-While used often, the actual definition of a press release and why they are so important is still a mystery to many.
-Read more to gain an understanding on press releases and learn how to distribute a press release.
+While used often, many still wonder what is the true press release definition.
+Read more to gain an understanding of the press release definition and learn how to distribute and write them.

-According to Wikipedia, a press release is “an official statement delivered to members of the news media for the purpose of providing information, an official statement, or making an announcement.”
+According to Wikipedia’s press release definition, a press release, also known as a “news release”, is: “an official statement delivered to members of the news media for the purpose of providing information, an official statement, or making an announcement.”
 In more simplistic terms, a press release is a way to share your story with the media.

 - A logo